RAQ-coin/Raqcoin/README.md

 Certain open source third-party software and data components are integrated and/or redistributed with ABCMintCore.
 Such third-party components include terms and conditions, such as attribution and liability disclaimers (collectively "Third Party Disclosures") for which disclosure is required by their respective owners.
 This notice sets forth such Third Party Disclosures for ABCMintCore.

-ABC MINT FOUNDATION MAKES NO REPRESENTATION, WARRANTY OR OTHER COMMITMENT REGARDING SUCH THIRD PARTY COMPONENTS.
+RAQCOIN FOUNDATION MAKES NO REPRESENTATION, WARRANTY OR OTHER COMMITMENT REGARDING SUCH THIRD PARTY COMPONENTS.
 RAQCOINCORE, AND ALL THIRD PARTY COMPONENTS, ARE DISTRIBUTED ON AN "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, EITHER EXPRESS OR IMPLIED, UNLESS PROHIBITED BY APPLICABLE LAW

 1. Openssl